 Who designed the Pokemon logo?

-The Pokemon logo was conceived by Japanese illustrator and game designer Ken Sugimori, who drew all the Pokemon for the games and anime.
-Initially, he worked as the art director of the franchise and was responsible for character creation.
+The Pokemon logo was conceived by Japanese illustrator and game designer Ken Sugimori.
+He drew all the Pokemon for the games and anime.
+Initially, he worked as the franchise’s art director and was responsible for character creation.